Fluid dynamics as intersection problem: Hydrodynamics in four dimensions II: equation of state

+We emphasize the explicit dependence of the Lagrangian submanifold ${\CalL}$ representing the equation of state, on the metric $\bf g$.
+In other words, changing $\bf g$ changes $\CalL$.

-Recall that Hamiltonian dynamics in classical mechanics can be studied not only as a motion of individual points on phase space $\CalP$ but also through the prism of the motion of submanifolds, specifically Lagrangian submanifolds \cite{Arnold}.
-This is justified a posteriori as the quasiclassical limit of evolution of states in quantum mechanics.
+Recall that Hamiltonian dynamics in classical mechanics can be studied not only in terms of the motion of individual points on phase space $\CalP$, but also through the motion of submanifolds, specifically Lagrangian submanifolds \cite{Arnold}.
+This is justified a posteriori as the quasiclassical limit of the evolution of states in quantum mechanics.